Classes with a picture icon have images on the class detail page

 Did you know that you can use regular ol' Kool Aid to dye your yarn in beautiful colors?
 It's true!
 In just one hour, you'll learn how to use Kool Aid to turn a skein of plain white yarn into a beautiful hand-dyed piece of art!
 Once you learn the basics, you'll never look at a skein of plain white yarn the same way again!

-Materials: At least one skein of plain, white, 100% wool yarn in a hank, a few packets of Kool Aid for each skein.
+Materials: At least one skein of plain, white, 100% wool yarn in a hank and a few packets of Kool Aid for each skein.
 Optional: rubber gloves and a Ziplock bag for taking the yarn home.

 Friday 3:30 pm - 4:30 pm